oracle/truffleruby/doc/user/compatibility.md

 ## C Extension Compatibility

+### Global Extension Lock

+Native extensions are by default considered thread-unsafe for maximum compatibility with CRuby and use the global extension lock (unless `--cexts-lock=false` is used).

+Extensions can mark themselves as thread-safe either by using `rb_ext_ractor_safe()` or `rb_ext_thread_safe()`.
+Such extensions are then run by TruffleRuby without a global extension lock, i.e. in parallel.

+See [Thread-Safe Extensions](thread-safe-extensions.md) for how to mark extensions as Ractor-safe or thread-safe.

 ### Identifiers may be macros or functions

 Identifiers which are normally macros may be functions, functions may be macros, and global variables may be macros.